mobily-enterprises/jsonreststores/README.md

 For non-API calls, this option is set by the query string in the URL.

+## ranges

+Ranges are important as they allow you to define a limit on the number of records returned.

+It represents an objects with the keys `rangeFrom`, `rangeTo`, `limit`.
+E.g.:

+    // Will return records with workspaceName starting with "Boo" Workspaces.GetQuery( {
+      filters: { workspaceNameStartsWith: 'Boo' },
+      ranges: { from: 0, to: 24 }
+    } , function( err, doc ) {
+      // ...
+    });

+For non-API calls, ranges are set by the 'range' headers.
+For example `Range: items=0-24`.
+Note that the server will also return, after a range query, a header that will detail the range returned.
+For example `Content-Range: items 0-24/66`

+## sort

+This option is an object where each key is the key you want to sort by, and that key's value is either `1` (ascending order) or `-1` (descending order).

+For example:

+    // Will return records with workspaceName starting with "Boo" and workGroup equals to "Full match" Workspaces.GetQuery( {
+      filters: { workspaceNameStartsWith: 'Boo' },
+      sort: { workspaceName: 1, score: -1 },
+    } , function( err, doc ) {
+      // ...
+    });

+For non-API calls, this option is set by the query string in the URL.
+E.g. `/workspaces/?workspaceName=something&sortBy=+workspaceName,-score`.

 # Behind the scenes

 Understanding what happens behind the scenes is important to understand how the library works.